-The Contractor shall take whatever steps are necessary to ensure that all manufacturing processes for each covered product comply with this provision.
+The Contractor shall ensure that all manufacturing processes for each covered product comply with this provision.
 Non-conforming products shall be replaced at no expense to the State.
-Failure to comply may also subject the Contractor to default and/or debarment.
-False statements may result in criminal penalties prescribed under Title 18 US Code Section 1001 and 1020.
+Failure to comply may also subject the Contractor to default and debarment.